Willus.com Home | Archive | About

 3. Right-click the download and select Show in Finder

-4. Move k2pdfopt to your Desktop.
+4. Move (drag) k2pdfopt to your Desktop.

 6. Type the three commands shown below in the terminal window: